avanwinkle/synthea/README.md

             "display_order": 0,
             "id": 100,
             "name": "First Column",
-            "page_id": 1
-        }
+            "page_id": 1                 // A column exists only on a given page, tracked by id }
     ],
     "buttons": [
         {
-            "column_ids": [ 1 ],    // A button can appear in multiple columns
+            "column_ids": [ 1 ],         // A button can appear in multiple columns, even pages
-            "files": ["soundfile.wav"]  // A button can have multiple cue files "id": 1000,
+            "files": ["soundfile.wav"],  // A button can have multiple cue files "id": 1000,
-            "isLoop": true,
-            "name": "Basic Effect",
+            "isLoop": true,              // Looping can be toggled in-app, but cues can be preset "name": "Basic Effect",
         },
         {
             "column_ids": [ 1 ],
             "files": ["musicfile.mp3"],
-            "group": "MUSIC_"   // A reserved string for the music category "id": 1001,
+            "group": "MUSIC_",           // A reserved string for the music category "id": 1001,
             "isLoop": false,
             "name": "Music Song"
         }
     ],
     "hotKeys": {
         "KeyA": {                        // The key event codename "action": "PLAY",            // A soundboard action
             "target": 1001               // Id of the button to target },
         "Ctrl.Shift.KeyB": {             // Modifier keys are supported
             "action": "PLAY",
             "target": 1000
         }